 The environmental and fiscal concerns about product loss due to evaporation are very real.
 It is estimated that 147 million gallons of gasoline are lost each year due to evaporation.
 Source: EPA

-Balance Stage Recovery Nozzles are an important component of a Vapor Recover System.
+Balance Stage Recovery Nozzles are an important component of a Vapor Recovery System.

 That being said it is vitally important that the components of a fueling operation be looked at frequently.
 Most fuel depot nozzles are made from nitrile rubber that is sturdy and resistant to corrosion but they should be checked frequently for tears and areas where a seal around a fuel loading port may be compromised.
 Set up an inspection schedule to monitor accordingly.